50 Etsy Success Stories: How These Creators Make Up To $1M/Year On Etsy

 Paul Kaster (from Kansas City, Missouri, USA) started Crooked Branch Studio about 7 years ago.

 Hi guys!
 My name is Paul Kaster and I’m the owner of Crooked Branch Studio.
 I started the business in 2016 making handcrafted wooden bow ties, but I’ve since expanded to carbon fiber bow ties under the sub-brand Carbon Cravat.

 After outsourcing most of my day-to-day work to contractors around the United States, my business now consistently pulls in around $1000/mo in profit with minimal upkeep.
 If you’re interested in learning how to turn a labor-intensive business into a self-running income stream, I’ll be diving more into specifics later.

-Ryan Popoff (from Nelson, Nelson, New Zealand) started Popov Leather over 9 years ago.
+Ryan Popoff (from Nelson, Nelson, New Zealand) started Popov Leather about 10 years ago.

 My name is Ryan Popoff and I am the owner and maker at Popov Leather.
 We are a Canadian company that makes and sells small leather goods online.
 The majority of our sales are focused on direct-to-consumer and almost entirely in the USA.

 Our top selling products are (you probably guessed) wallets.
 People love a great quality wallet backed by our amazing customer service.

 8. Timber Grove Studios ($78K/year)

 Sasha Weekes (from Hunter River, Prince Edward Island, Canada) started Timber Grove Studios almost 6 years ago.